Barracuda10/GTANoRandoms/README.md

 <br>
 <h3>Note:</h3>
 <ul>
   <li>Always keep MatchingSwitch ON while still in the session.
-Because turn it back off sometimes can cause randoms to join.</li>
+Because turn it off sometimes can cause randoms to join.</li>
   <li>Turn MatchingSwitch OFF before hosting a job or heist that require to launch session.</li>
   <li>This program may require run as administrator.<br>
     <details>